Best Ways to Reduce Your Mobile Internet Data Usage

 Turn off notifications for apps that you don’t need to be notified.

-Set longer update interval for home screen widgets that are frequently updated.[/box]
+Set longer update intervals for home screen widgets that are frequently updated.[/box]

 Did you find these ways to reduce data usage on Android to be helpful?
 Share your reviews and suggestions in the comments below.